Jamil18474/ci-cd-react/README.md

 - **Running Tests**: Instructions for running unit tests and checking code coverage reports via Codecov.
 - **Deployment**: Process of automatic deployment via GitHub Actions to GitHub Pages.
 - **Technologies Used**: List of the main technologies used in the project.
+- **NPM Package Build** and Publish: Steps for automating the NPM package build, versioning, and publishing process.

 This `README.md` file contains all the necessary information to get started, test, and deploy your project with detailed instructions.